Matt-Jones-Developer/function-store/README.md

 - Must follow a Figma design as closely as possible to match the overall site design brief
 - Although not a requirement, to make buttons and links functional would be a plus
 - To push myself to use all the skills and frameworks at my disposal
-- to build an impressive, cleanly coded, maintainable ans scalable project build
+- Build an impressive, cleanly coded, maintainable ans scalable project build
 - adhere to semantic HTML guidelines, CSS validation tools and Accessibility best practices (WCAG-AA)
 - To use AlpineJS and Tailwind frameworks as preferred by the company
 - Version control using Git

+#

 ### Motivation